Kennedy Winston: Professional career

 In August 2009, he signed with Lottomatica Roma of the Italian Lega Basket Serie A for the 2009–10 season.
-In August 2010 he signed a one-year contract for the 2010-11 season with Virtus Bologna.
+In August 2010 he signed a one-year contract for the 2010–11 season with Virtus Bologna.
 In November 2011, he signed a six-week contract with Telenet Oostende.
 After contract expired he extended his contract till the end of the season.

 On December 27, 2012, he signed with BCM Gravelines of France for the rest of the 2012–13 season.
 In August 2013, he signed a one-year deal with Grissin Bon Reggio Emilia.
 Only 5 days later he was waived, because of some physical problems.
 In September 2013, he signed with Amchit Club of Lebanon.
 In January 2014, he returned to France and signed with Olympique Antibes for the rest of the season.

 On November 26, 2014, Winston signed with Halcones de Xalapa of Mexico.
 In January 2015, he left the Mexican team and signed with Club Malvín of Uruguay.
 He helped his team to win the 2015 Uruguayan championship.
 In May 2015, he signed with Guaiqueríes de Margarita of Venezuela for the rest of the 2015 LPB season.

+Legal Issues

+On September 10 2025, it was reported that Winston was arrested by federal authorities and charged with running what investigators called a "high-quality" fraud scheme.
+Winston and several others used forged drivers licenses & other stolen ID, and stolen personal information to forge and cash stolen checks (including IRS refunds and disaster relief payments) at various locations.
+Over $1 million in total losses were reported, according to federal investigators.
+Winston has plead not guilty to the charges, and at present time the investigation is continuing.